PostgreSQL

 Signaling Table

-The connector needs access to a signaling table in the source database.
-The signaling table is used by to connector to store various signal events and incremental snapshot watermarks.
+When not running in read_only mode, the connector requires access to a signaling table in the source database.
+This signaling table is used by the connector to store various signal events and incremental snapshot watermarks.

 Creating a signaling data collection